glotzerlab/hoomd-blue/alchMD-todos.md

   -  Full partition function in a fully coupled system would dictate a Beta value
   -  To handle different initial conditions in the same parameter space, can be useful to set it as inverse squared initial
+- [ ] implement reflection etc for constraining alpha to positive values?